4 Signs That I Want Go Home From Travel

 And even though I’ve still got a lot of the world left to see, somehow I just don’t feel it as much anymore.
 Maybe so much travel acts as a lasting catharsis or maybe I am just temporarily satiated.
 But whatever it is, I find myself less curious about the places around where I currently am, less interested in hearing what travelers suggest doing, and generally just less eager to explore.

-Sign #4: Getting Tired of Travel Hassles
+Sign #3 That I Should Stop Traveling: Getting Tired of Travel Hassles

 Yet when you are in the full swing of the travel mood, all of this just rolls off your shoulders.

-And I’m really annoyed that I’ve lost my umbrella and can’t find somewhere in Ukraine that sells a new one.
+And I’m really annoyed that I’ve lost my travel umbrella and can’t find somewhere in Ukraine that sells a new one.

 When It’s Time to Head Home